-|How you can help:||Read with your child every day, help with learning personalised spelling lists.
-Log on to IXL and complete AR quizzes.|
+Visit the library.
+Read with your child every day, help with learning personalised spelling lists.
+Try to name/describe different trees and plants when you are outside.

-Support with key number skills, memorising times tables, log on to IXL and complete set tasks to develop confidence with applying number and calculation skills.
+Support with key number skills, memorising times tables..
 Look for numbers in the environment.
 Play games with dice/top trumps cards to practice reading/sorting and ordering numbers